IBM/solsa/README.md

   images:
   - name: 'kn-helloworld'
     newName: 'docker.io/ibmcom/kn-helloworld'
+- name: 'myoscluster'
+  ingress:
+    os:
+      subdomain: 'myoscluster456.us-east.containers.appdomain.cloud'
+contexts:
+- name: localdev
+  cluster: 'docker-for-desktop'
+  defaultTag: dev
 ```
-The NodePort ingress allows fixed port assignments based on service names.
+The NodePort ingress used by `docker-for-desktop` allows fixed port assignments based on service names.
 Any additional exposed services not named here will be given dynamic port numbers.
-The IKS context definition demonstrates how to instruct SolSA to generate a
+The `mycluster` definition demonstrates how to instruct SolSA to generate a
 Kustomize overlay that will rename docker images so that instead of being pulled
 from the local registry on the dev machine, the images will instead be pulled
 from a specific namespace in the IBM Container Registry.
 Rules for specific
 images can also be specified using Kustomize syntax.
+The '

 ## A First Example